Kapa420/culinary_world/README.md

 # Project Name

-This is a small KittyStore.
+This is a small web project.
 Has some functions as send message to any user, a CRUD for the items, etc.

 ## Requirements